Mallory Burdette: 2013–2014

-While she did not play at the 2013 Australian Open, she entered the 2013 French Open for the first time and beat Donna Vekić in the first round but was eliminated in the second round by top-ten player Agnieszka Radwańska.
+While she did not play at the 2013 Australian Open, she entered the French Open for the first time and beat Donna Vekić in the first round but was eliminated in the second by top-ten player Agnieszka Radwańska.
 She also entered in doubles with Sloane Stephens.
-The pair lost in the opening round to eventual champions Ekaterina Makarova and Elena Vesnina.
+The pair lost in the opening round to the eventual champions, Ekaterina Makarova and Elena Vesnina.

 Burdette had a nagging shoulder injury which kept her out of play during the 2014 season.
 She announced an official retirement from the sport in October 2014, citing the aforementioned injury the reason.

 Her last match on the professional tour was a tight first-round loss to Marina Erakovic in Quebec City at the 2013 Challenge Bell, on September 9, 2013.